abasotrebla/matteogithub.github.io/_pages/booklet.md

 ### Level 1: variables

 Now you are ready to use *variables*.
 Think about *variables* as containers that will store the data you want to use during your program.
 The easy part is that you can refer to this container (a block of the memory of your computer) with a name, wherever it is.
-You can choose the name you like, there are only few simple rules you have to respect for the name.
-However, just try to use a name that allows to understand what the variable will store.
+You can choose the name you like, there are only a few simple rules you have to respect for the name.
+However, just try to use a name that allows understanding what the variable will store.

 In C, before to use a variable you have to *declare* it.
 The declaration is important because it links your variable with a *type*.
 When you choose a type, you are defining the dimension of the container and the operations you will be able to perform on this variable.
 The dimension may still depend on the architecture of your computer/machine.
 This is an example of a variable declaration: